erwindon/SaltGUI/docs/README.md

 With `local-utctime`, the local date and time are shown.
 Additionally, the UTC time (not the UTC date) is shown.
 In all cases, a tooltip is added to a date+time field that shows the full representation of the date and time in both the local timezone and in UTC.

+When using very old browsers, the required date/time functions may not be present.
+In that case SaltGUI reverts to simply displaying the reported time from the Salt system.
+The tooltip is then not shown.

 ## Templates
 SaltGUI supports command templates for easier command entry into the command-box.